A Statement of British Values

 The Rule of Law

-The importance of laws whether they are those that govern the class, the school or the country are consistently reinforced throughout the school day, when dealing with behaviour and through school assemblies.
+The importance of laws whether they are those that govern the class, the school or the country are consistently reinforced throughout the school day, when dealing with behaviour and through school worship.
 Pupils are taught the value and reason behind the laws that govern and protect us, the responsibility that this involves and the consequences when laws are broken.

 At the very start of the school year all classes are encouraged to devise their own set of class rules and this is extended into all extended school activities with pupils being asked to sign a contract to ensure the very best behaviour.